Cyberbullying Facts Summarizing What is Currently Known

 There are only three studies that we are aware of that have explored cyberbullying experiences of students across the United States over time.
 The first analysis have been conducted by our friends at the Crimes Against Children Research Center at the University of New Hampshire.
 Examining the three waves of the Youth Internet Safety Survey (2000, 2005, 2010), they find a slight increase in cyberbullying behaviors over that time period (from 6% to 9% to 11%).

-More recently, the Centers for Disease Control and Prevention conduct their biennial survey of students across the U.S. in their Youth Risk Behavior Surveillance (YRBS).
-This survey has long asked about bullying at school but in 2011 and 2013 they added a question about “electronic” bullying.
-In 2015 (the most recent year available), 15.5% of students reported that they were bullied electronically, compared to 14.8% in 2013 and 16.2% in 2011.
+More recently, the Centers for Disease Control and Prevention conduct their biennial survey of students across the U.S. in their Youth Risk Behavior Surveillance System (YRBSS).
+This survey has long asked about bullying at school but in 2011 they added a question about “electronic” bullying.
+In 2017 (the most recent year available), 14.5% of students reported that they were bullied electronically, compared to 15.5% in 2015, 14.8% in 2013, and 16.2% in 2011.

 Finally, the School Crime Supplement (SCS) of the National Crime Victimization Survey (NCVS) also surveys students every other year about victimization at school (and online bullying).
 This source observed a slight increase from 2009 to 2011 (from 6.2% to 9%), but the rate also decreased to 6.7% in 2013.
 In the most recent iteration of this survey (conducted in 2015), 11.5% of students reported that they had been “bullied online or by text” though the way cyberbullying was measured in this year changed and therefore it cannot easily be compared to the other three years.
 So it is difficult from just looking at these few studies to determine if rates of cyberbullying is increasing or decreasing.
 We need to collect additional data points over time using consistent measures.